Norbert Tiemann

 Norbert Theodore "Nobby" Tiemann (July 18, 1924 – June 19, 2012) was an American Republican politician from Wausa, Nebraska, and was the 32nd Governor of Nebraska, serving from 1967 to 1971.

 Biography

 Tiemann was born in Minden, Nebraska.
 He attended Campbell High School in Campbell, Nebraska, graduating in 1942.
 He served in the U.S. Army during World War II.
-After the war he attended the University of Nebraska-Lincoln where he was a member of the Society of Innocents and Beta Sigma Psi fraternity.
+After the war he attended the University of Nebraska where he was a member of the Society of Innocents and Beta Sigma Psi fraternity.
 Tiemann graduated in 1949 with a B.S. degree.
-He married Lorna L Bornholdt on July 19, 1950 and they had four children, Amy Eileen, Lorna Christine, Mary Catherine, and Norbert Jr.
+He married Lorna L. Bornholdt on July 19, 1950, and they had four children: Amy Eileen, Lorna Christine, Mary Catherine, and Norbert Jr.

 Career

 Tiemann then served in Korea from 1950-1952.
 After returning to the U.S., Tiemann served three terms as mayor of Wausa, Nebraska.

 In 1966, Tiemann was elected Governor of Nebraska as a member of the Republican Party.
 He successfully pushed for a number of progressive changes, including the adoption of a new tax structure and of new programs of state financial aid to education, the expansion of the University of Nebraska, and the enactment of the state's first minimum wage law and of open-housing legislation.
 He served one term and was defeated in a bid for reelection by J. James Exon.
 The state centennial year coincided with his term and at the end of the centennial year, the legislature had passed 632 bills, a new state record.